Select

 Cannabis to Manage Symptoms of PTSD

 The study also notes — as do many other studies into the effects of cannabis as a natural remedy for PTSD — that cannabis may help manage acute symptoms.
 Still, it, “might not have long term beneficial effects on the underlying condition.”
 The same can be said of the medications commonly used to treat PTSD — but cannabis doesn’t have the same list of negative side effects associated with its use.
-In fact, cannabis is often used to help reduce those very symptoms, including insomnia and
+In fact, cannabis is often used to help reduce those very symptoms, including insomnia and nausea.

 Thinking About Trying Cannabis to Relieve PTSD Symptoms?